These pilot watches for sale under $500 offer superior build quality, comfortable wear, and great style. Here are our top choices.

 Design-wise, the Laco Augsburg is an authentic German classic.
 A riveted brown leather strap, stainless steel case, and black dial all come together beautifully.

-The SuperLuminova hands [R] and markers also give it a distinct luminescence that sets it apart from most pilot watches mentioned here.
+The SuperLuminova hands [R] and markers also give it a distinct luminescence that sets it apart from most pilot timepieces mentioned here.

-As for the dial window, Laco features a sapphire crystal material for maximum scratch-resistance.
-With a case measurement of 42mm, this historic pilot watch should comfortably fit your wrist.
+As for the dial window, Laco features a sapphire crystal material for maximum scratch resistance.
+With a case measurement of 42mm, this historic navigator's watch should comfortably fit your wrist.

 At $396.63, it's slightly pricier than the Bulova Men's Moonwatch.

-After all, this pilot watch carries a piece of history with it.
+After all, this aviator's watch carries a piece of history with it.
 For well-renowned performance and a simple, classic appeal, the Laco Augsburg is an excellent watch under $500.

 - Comfortable wear